johnfelixespinosa/johnfelixespinosa.github.io/_posts/2017-05-14-Scraping-the-Web,-One-Site-at-a-Time.md

 + **CSS** is daunting at first.
 Using tags and selectors, finding the data your after, navigating and inspecting page source code and piecing it all together is not easy at first.
 I'm sure with more experience and learning more tools and shortcuts will make it manageable.
 + **Nokogiri** is pretty cool, and I want to immediately build another scraper because of it.
 + **Pry** is even cooler!
-I started using it a lot more while building this scraper, and man, it really helped me understand what my methods were doing, and how my objects were being behaving.
+I started using it a lot more while building this scraper, and man, it really helped me understand what my methods were doing, and how my objects were misbehaving, lol.

 ### Learn Blog CLI Scraper

-So what exactly does this project do, You may ask.
+So what exactly does this project do, you may ask.
-The CLI scrapes the [Learn.co Blog](http://blog.flatironschool.com) and generates data from each post.
+The application scrapes the [Learn.co Blog](http://blog.flatironschool.com) and generates data from each post.
 The user first chooses a category for which they would like to see all the current posts, from that selection, all the current posts in that category are pulled up for the user to see.
 Lastly the user can choose a post they would like more info about, this generates the data for that post in the following format

 - post title
 - post author